jsdelivr/globalping-cli/README.md

 #### Reselect probes

-You can select the same probes used in a previous measurement.
+You can select the same probes used in a previous measurement by passing the measurement ID to the `--from` flag.

 ```bash
 globalping dns google.com from rvasVvKnj48cxNjC